pnnl/copper/docs/source/Quickstart Guide.rst

     import copper as cp
     import matplotlib.pyplot as plt

 Next, we define the chiller.
 In this example, the chiller is a 300 ton constant speed water-cooled screw chiller with a targeted efficiency of 0.650 kW/ton and an integrated part load value (IPLV) of 0.480 kW/ton.
-The chiller will be simulated using the entering condenser temperature model included in `EnergyPlus`_. **Copper** assumes by default that the rated conditions follow AHRI Standard 550/590. *Note: Curves can also be generated for AHRI Standard 551/591 or both 550/590 and 551/591.*
+The chiller will be simulated using the entering condenser temperature model included in `EnergyPlus`_ and documented in the `engineering manual`_. **Copper** assumes by default that the rated conditions follow AHRI Standard 550/590. *Note: Curves can also be generated for AHRI Standard 551/591 or both 550/590 and 551/591.*

 .. sourcecode:: python